-Our annual Men of Distinction event invites professional men from the school community to visit and speak with our students regarding goal setting related to college and careers.
-The invitees share their own personal career experiences and lessons learned along and encourage students to succeed in their future endeavors.
+Our yearly Men of Distinction event invites professional men from the school community to visit and speak with our students regarding goal setting related to college and careers.
+The invitees share their own personal career experiences, lessons learned, and encourage students to succeed in their future endeavors.
 Every year the school also host either a school wide career day or host foreign counsuls and diplomats to speak with the students of Frank C. Martin.
-The guest visit classrooms and speak to students on specific career related topics or foreign service related fields of study The Primary Years Programme (PYP) and Middle Years Programme (MYP) culminating project require students to take real world action and present how they can make a difference in their communities.
-The projects provides students the opportunity to research an issue and develop an age appropriate solution to the issue, a real world translatable skill.
+The guest visit classrooms and speak to students on specific career related topics or foreign service related fields of study The Primary Years Programme (PYP) and Middle Years Programme (MYP) culminating project requires students to take real world action through volunteer activities and present how they can make a difference in their communities.
+The Community Service project provides students the opportunity to research an issue and develop an age appropriate solution to the issue, a real world translatable skill.